 Native trees are the most beneficial for a few reasons:

 - They are adapted to our local climate.

 - They provide habitat and nesting sites.

 - They soak up storm runoff and clean our water.

-September marks the first anniversary of the launch of Plant NOVA Trees, a regionwide effort by over 100 local organizations and thousands of individuals to promote native trees and shrubs in Northern Virginia.
+Plant NOVA Trees is a regionwide effort by over 100 local organizations and thousands of individuals to promote native trees and shrubs in Northern Virginia.
 There are many ways to participate.
 The simplest is to identify every appropriate site and plant young trees or shrubs there now, preferably canopy trees if there is room.
 They may not look like much the first couple years, but soon they will grow and provide shade and cooling for humans as well as shelter and food for our birds and butterflies.